rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

     Axolotl

-If found this quite whole thing quite amazing!
+They also have built a mechanism to avoid over feeding the Axolotl:  Whenever one feeds it, you also press a button which will then change its color from green to red.
+This will remain like that until the next feeding time were it will turn green again.
+I found this whole thing quite amazing!

 Next there is their 3D-printer and electronics lab:

 .. figure:: /images/tour_de_hackerspace/budapest/budapest_3d_printer.jpg
     :alt: 3D printer and electronics lab